krishnavemuri/fossprofile2020/README.md

 My goal at the end of the course is to be confident about these aspects of reproducible science.
 Specifically, I want to be comfortable with handling large datasets, figuring out how to build workflows that avoid bottlenecks, and learn skills that help in collaborating with my teammates better.
 I recognize that these skills are an essential part of reproducible science, and am committed to developing these routines in my professional career.

 ## To do:
-1) Add logos: Mount Sinai, ECOSTRESS, UMass SPHHS, KMC Mangalore \n
+1. Add logos: Mount Sinai, ECOSTRESS, UMass SPHHS, KMC Mangalore
-2) Add my LinkedIn page \n
+2. Add my LinkedIn page
-3) Add a fun video!
+3. Add a fun video!